dfl-aeb/community-plugins/workspaces/copilot/plugins/copilot-backend/README.md

 - Visit [Generate GitHub Access Token](https://github.com/settings/tokens).
 - Follow the instructions to create a new token with the `read:enterprise` scope.
+- For access to organisations, add the `read:org` scope.

 ### API Documentation